cornerstone-consulting/INFIODocs/infio-docs.md

 After completing resource deployment, the next step is to deploy and migrate data into the Babelfish-enabled Aurora PostgreSQL instance.
 The Deployment & Migration page provides a step-by-step workflow to handle schema deployment, reconciliation, and data migration.

-By following below sequence, you ensure a smooth migration of schema, data, foreign keys and dependent objects from SQL Server to Babelfish for Aurora PostgreSQL.
+By following the below sequences, you ensure a smooth migration of schema, data, foreign keys and dependent objects from SQL Server to Babelfish for Aurora PostgreSQL.

-**Babelfish Deployment - Build**
+##### Babelfish Deployment - Build

 During the Build phase, you prepare the database objects for deployment to the Babelfish-enabled Aurora PostgreSQL instance.
 Follow these steps: